Concepts and definitions

 - Guidelines concerning a statistical definition of informal employment

 The ILO established a working group for the revision of the standards for statistics on informality.
 The revision will lead to the replacement of the existing standards of informality with a coherent set of statistical standards which conceptually and operationally define the different concepts necessary for measurement of work and economic activity in the informal economy.
-Learn more in the discussion paper from the first meeting of the working group.

 Hours, pay and prices